Review of Weighted Blanket and Lyocell Sheets from Weavve Home (Singapore)

 That’s when I came across Weavve Home (“Weavve”).
 My search gave me more than I expected.
 Weavve not only sell weighted blankets but high-quality bedding products at reasonable pricing.
 Weavve is able to provide such prices because they work directly with factories to eliminate all middlemen costs.
 Moreover, they don’t spend on expensive marketing and high retail rentals.

 Still unsure because you cannot feel the products?
-No worries, Weavve has a 100-day free return policy.
+No worries, Weavve has a 100-day free return policy for their bedsheets (Update: Previously the 100-day policy is applicable for all products.).
 All returned items will be donated or disposed of responsibly.

 Speaking of which, Weavve makes conscious efforts to reduce the environmental footprint in their production and packaging.
 According to them, their products are responsibly made for users and the environment: